emilyliza/practice_repo/README.md

 ### Running Unit Tests

-The app comes preconfigured with unit tests.
-These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
+The app comes preconfigured with unit tests for both the server and the web client.
+The client tests are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.

 * the configuration is found at `karma.conf.js`
 * the unit tests are found in the public/app/tests folder

+The server tests use Mocha.
+The Mocha dependancy is installed with "npm install".
-The easiest way to run the unit tests is to use the supplied npm script:
+The individual tests are outlined in test/tests.
+The easiest way to run the server side unit tests is to use the supplied npm script:

 ```
 npm test